-The Natural Space Residential District, functioning as an overlay, may only apply to land which is zoned as R-20, or which has a pending annexation application R-20.
-All other requirements contained within the Town of Central Zoning Ordinance which are not specifically addressed in the Natural Space Residential District Ordinance shall apply.
+The Natural Space Residential District, functioning as an overlay, may only apply to land which is zoned as R-20 or R-12, or which has a pending annexation application for R-20 or R-12.
+All other requirements contained within the Town of Central Zoning Ordinance which are not specifically addressed in the Natural Space Residential

+District Ordinance shall apply.

 Section 557.
-Natural Space Residential Development
+Natural Space Residential Development Minimum Areas

-Minimum Areas